You must have a single bootstrap node, an odd number of Mesos master nodes, and any number Mesos of agent nodes.

 /opt/mesosphere/etc/mesos-slave-common.
 The default value for MESOS_EXECUTOR_REGISTRATION_TIMEOUT is 10 minutes.

 Docker must be installed on all bootstrap and cluster nodes.
-The supported versions of Docker are:
+The supported Docker versions are listed on the version policy page.

 Do not use Docker